 On-campus housing does not require advance payment of rent and redeemable deposits, and is billed through MIT Pay; includes all utilities (e.g., high speed internet, electricity, heat, hot water); and almost all units are furnished.
-Prices listed are for Academic Year 2021-2022; specific rates are available from Housing and Residential Services.
-[Rates listed are “per month”]
+Specific rates are available from Housing and Residential Services.

 First-year graduate students receive priority during the General Allocation Lottery which typically runs in April.
 There are many reasons why thousands of MIT graduate students choose to make MIT their home – community, choice and convenience are just a few.
 Learn more about on-campus housing options by visiting graduatehousing.mit.edu and Graduate Housing at a Glance.

 The team at HRS also helps students navigate the off-campus housing search process with online tools, available at www.mitoffcampus.com (MIT credentials required).
 A wide range of housing is available off campus at different price points.

 Compared to on-campus housing, off-campus housing generally requires advance payment of rent and redeemable deposits; additional monthly payments for utilities (e.g., high speed internet, electricity, heat, hot water) and are rented unfurnished.